MarkHanoteau/MarkHanoteau.github.io/assets/Agile-Principles.md

 > ..
 That is, while there is value in the items on the right, we value the items on the left more.

+Two sides of each value statements.
+The things on the left are valued over the things on the right.

+This is important, because we absolutely still want to do plenty of plannning and documenting our work or have processes.
+Responding to change, customer centricity, working software and individuals and interactions are just valued more.
+We don{t forget about the items on the right hand side.

 Principles behind the Agile Manifesto